NICHD-BSPC/trip-wire-test-data/README.md

 Note that different pools can share a small number of barcodes.
-If we were to look for a chr19 barcode from pool A directly in the full (still-multiplexed) dataset, we might find pool B reads with that barcode but they will not necessarily be mapped to chr19.
+If we were to look for a chr19 barcode from pool A directly in the full (still-multiplexed) dataset, we might find pool B reads with that barcode -- but they will not necessarily be mapped to chr19, and thus our dataset would no longer be restricted to chr19 and as a result it would grow larger.

 So we look for barcodes in a pool-specific manner, using the demultiplexed fastq files.